 WebSocket

-Eden Treaty supports WebSocket using subscribe method.
+Eden Treaty supports WebSocket using the subscribe method.

 typescript